-2.18.2.
+2.19.2.
 Restrict Returning Data to specific Hosts

 Capability

-Devices should allow for restricting the IPAddresses that can query the SNMP interface for event data.
+The device is capable of restricting the IP addresses that can query the SNMP interface for event data.

 Discussion

-Since event data can educate an adversary, devices should be able to only send event data ("responses") to certain, configured IP Addresses, not any system that interrogates them.
+Since event data can educate an adversary, devices should be able to only send event data ("responses") to certain, configured IP addresses, not any system that interrogates them.
+See [RFC3413].

 Supported Practices

 Configure devices to only accept SNMP requests from authorized addresses.

 Current Implementations

 Some devices support this capability via a configuration variable.

 Considerations

 None.

-2.18.3.
+2.19.3.
 Only Return Specific Data to Requestor

 Capability

-Devices should support the delivery of specific managed object data (e.g., values linked to a specific OID) instead of returning all event data in the device (e.g., an entire OID subtree).
+The device is capable of delivering specific managed object data (e.g., values linked to a specific OID) instead of returning all event data for the device (e.g., an entire OID subtree).

 Discussion

 Since event data can educate an adversary, devices should be able to only send specific event data instead of returning all the data in every query.
+See [RFC3415].

 Supported Practices

 Queries request specific OID values instead of dumping the entire MIB.
 This practice reduces event data volume in addition to attaining security.

 Current Implementations

 Most devices support this capability.

-Considerations

-None.
+Considerations None.